GUOXINTONG/rejoin/README.md

     c> sudo service postgresql status   //double check status is 'online' now

-### download join order benchmark, datbase part
+### Download join order benchmark, datbase part

-1>  git clone https://github.com/gregrahn/join-order-benchmark.git to your local ubuntu system
+1>  git clone [this repo](https://github.com/gregrahn/join-order-benchmark.git) to your local ubuntu system

+(you may need to set up ssh key in your local linux system to use your github account, one reference: [ssh key generation](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key))

-2>  access to https://github.com/gregrahn/join-order-benchmark/tree/e6d4aba307a0f8849b681ccbd2ca04381d3d1731 to follow section 'Step-by-step instructions'
+2>  access to [this page](https://github.com/gregrahn/join-order-benchmark/tree/e6d4aba307a0f8849b681ccbd2ca04381d3d1731) to follow section 'Step-by-step instructions'

     a> do 1>download *gz files